keirf/pcb-projects/docs/eprom-adapter/README.md

 2. Open and close the adapter's ZIF lever a few times, and reposition the EPROM squarely in the socket.

-3. If you reduced `VPP Voltage` then try increasing it back to the default `13.50V`.
-Although it's out of specification according to most datasheets, I have personally had fewer programming errors at this voltage and no adverse effects.
+3. Try adjusting `VPP Voltage` between `12.50V` and `13.50V`.
+Subjectively I have had greater success at the higher voltage and it gives headroom for voltage losses in transferring VPP through the adapter's logic.

 4. Programming errors will occur from time to time, and of course the chances increase the larger the device.
 It makes sense to invest in a